-As a version control system, Git is delivered within Unix style command line methods, and these commands ultimately create the backbone of Git’s software.
-MacOS & Linux Operating Systems have a built-in terminal shell that supports Unix-based command line features whereas Microsoft Windows Operating System command line prompt is not a Unix-based terminal.
+As a version control system, Git was originally delivered within Unix style command line methods.
+MacOS & Linux Operating Systems have a built-in terminal shell that supports Unix-based command line features whereas Microsoft Windows’ Operating System command line prompt is not a Unix-based terminal.

 Because the Windows command line does not support Unix-based commands, Git CLI features are mostly delivered with user-friendly GUI applications in the Windows Operating System.

 These applications provide visual functionalities to the end-user which makes using Git easier.
 Even some of them, like GitKraken Client, provide drag-and-drop functionalities for common Git commands, so end-users don’t need to know every single command for managing their code base.
 This makes life easier for beginners at the very first stages of Git usage.

 As Git experience increases, end-users can prefer using Git command line features for specific commands.
 Git Bash is one tool that provides command line features in the Windows Operating System to end-users.
-Another tool that developers can use to interact with the command line on Windows is the GitKraken CLI.
+Another tool that developers can use to interact with the command line on Windows is GitKraken Client’s CLI.

-“@GitKraken is one of the best graphical tools to keep track of your code.
+“@GitKraken Client is one of the best graphical tools to keep track of your code.
 I used just Bash before.
-GitKraken simplified my life a lot!” – @elenaManele
+GitKraken Client simplified my life a lot!” – @elenaManele

 Introduction to Git Bash